 The Dell Medical School and its teaching hospital, Dell Seton Medical Center, are part of a 16.2-acre development located in central Austin on the University of Texas campus.
-The completion of this project in November 2017, provided green spaces around the building and along Waller creek that have become an urban oasis, providing environmental and human health benefits to students, educators, patients and the greater community.
+The Dell Medical School district is the first SITES v2 Gold certified project in Texas.
+The completion of this project in November 2017, provided green spaces around the building and along Waller Creek that have become an urban oasis, providing environmental and human health benefits to students, educators, patients and the greater community.

 Through careful design and planning, The Dell Medical District accomplished a sustainably resilient environment that reduced outdoor water use, restored 100 percent of the native plant communities along the riparian corridor, conserved and utilized native plants, reused salvaged plants, leveraged recycled content for 28 percent of the materials cost and restored 3,318 cubic yards of soil.
 Stormwater management features were designed as site amenities to provide visitors with a connection to the local climate and hydrology.
 Using a combination of rain gardens, pervious pavers, rainwater harvesting, and a green roof, the project manages the 80th percentile rainfall event or approximately 46,939 cubic feet of water.